 The Philosophy Department has formulated Best Practices for faculty and student conduct that we believe will promote the highest levels of professionalism in our department.
-Many of these are suited to practices, norms, and expectations in our profession; others are specific to the culture and history of our department.
-The department is strongly committed to the highest professional and ethical standards, and is taking steps to improve the culture of the department and its climate.
-We are determined to make this a safe, inclusive, and welcoming place for all men and women, including members of underrepresented groups, to work, teach and study.
+We are determined to make this a safe, inclusive, and welcoming place for everyone, including members of underrepresented groups, to work, research, teach, and study.

 We begin by emphasizing that we adhere to, and strongly endorse, the University policies concerning

 In addition, we adhere to, and strongly endorse, the Professional Rights and Duties of Faculty Members and Roles and Professional Responsibilities of Department Chairs, endorsed by the Boulder Faculty Assembly and the Provost.